-Mexico has some special rules when it comes to its citizens driving a foreign vehicle within its borders.
+Mexico has harsh laws when it comes to its citizens driving foreign vehicles within its borders or across the border.
 The rules surprise the average U.S. citizen (and Mexican citizens not familiar with the law) and can make a huge dent in your pocketbook, or worse, you could lose your vehicle permanently.
-There are three reasons why you shouldn't allow a Mexican citizen to drive your U.S. plated vehicle, unless you, as a U.S. citizen, are in the vehicle too.

 Check to be sure your Mexican insurance company will cover Mexican licensed drivers.
 Some do and some do not.
 Mexican insurance is a specific insurance program for tourists and visitors.